 We will take reasonable steps to protect your personal information by storing it in a secure environment.
 We may store your personal information in paper and electronic form.
 We will also take reasonable steps to protect any personal information from misuse, loss and unauthorised access, modification or disclosure.

-If you are dissatisfied with how we have dealt with your personal information, or if you have a complaint about our compliance with the Privacy Act, you may contact our complaints officer on:
+If you are dissatisfied with how we have dealt with your personal information, or if you have a complaint about our compliance with the Privacy Act, please contact MFAA Compliance at:

 GPO Box 144

 Sydney NSW 2001

 We will acknowledge your complaint within seven days.
 We will provide you with a decision on your complaint within 30 days.